mongodb/docs/source/reference/glossary.rst

    master
       In conventional master/:term:`slave` replication, the master
       database receives all writes.
-The
-      :term:`slave` instances replicate from the master instance in real time.
+The :term:`slave` instances replicate from the master instance in real time.

    slave
-      In conventional :term:`master`/slave replication, the `slave`s
+      In conventional :term:`master`/slave replication, slaves
       are read-only instances that replicate operations from the :term:`master` database.
 Data read from slave instances may not be completely consistent with the master.
 Therefore, applications requiring consistent reads must read from the master database instance.

    primary
       In a :term:`replica set`, the primary member is the current